-- Reducing class sizes in maths and English through years 7-11 with some further decrease in year 7 for a targeted literacy lesson each week. - Buying in additional teachers to release key maths and English staff to provide small group targeted intervention for disadvantaged students. - Employing two Learning Coaches who mentor students, track progress and ensure that provision is targeted. - Employing two Thrive practitioners to support the emotional needs of our disadvantaged students - Providing financial support to families to pay for subject specific materials or trips/visits to enable students to access the full curriculum. - Providing one-to-one tuition for year 11 students in maths and English. - Supporting families financially to enable their children to access the full range of extra-curricular activities which have included drama tuition and music lessons. - Running a daily homework club specifically for disadvantaged students. - Providing a daily breakfast club. - The school employs a designated teacher who attends Personal Education Plan meetings and any other meeting (and maintain the necessary paperwork) relating to the student in care. - Providing students in receipt of free school meals with ICT equipment. - Running an ASPIRE programme to provide a range of opportunities to inspire and raise the aspirations of disadvantaged students. - Working with other agencies such as the Donkey Sanctuary to provide mental health support to vulnerable students. - The purchase of additional Education Welfare Officer (EWO) hours to support improved attendance for our disadvantaged students. - Providing counselling specifically for disadvantaged students. - Providing alternative learning environments such as the King's garden. - Supporting girls from disadvantaged families with sanitary products.
+- Reducing class sizes in maths and English through years 7-11 with some further decrease in year 7 for a targeted literacy lesson each week. - Buying in additional teachers to release key maths and English staff to provide small group targeted intervention for disadvantaged students. - Employing two Learning Coaches who mentor students, track progress, ensure that provision is targeted and support families to help students engage with school.
+Additionally this year they co-ordinated the logistics of food parcels/vouchers for students who were at home during the lockdowns. - Employing two Thrive practitioners to support the emotional needs of our disadvantaged students - Providing financial support to families to pay for subject specific materials or trips/visits to enable students to access the full curriculum.
+The learning coaches also played a vitally important additional role during the last academic year, making regular contact with families during the lockdowns.
+This was to support the safeguarding team. - Providing one-to-one tuition for year 11 students in maths and English.

-• Providing all year 7 students in receipt of free school meals with a school starter kit, including stationery and calculator.
+- Supporting families financially to enable their children to access the full range of extra-curricular activities which have included drama tuition and music lessons. - Running a daily homework club specifically for disadvantaged students. - Providing a daily breakfast club. - The school employs a designated teacher who attends Personal Education Plan meetings and any other meeting (and maintain the necessary paperwork) relating to the student in care. - Providing students in receipt of free school meals with ICT equipment. (each student is offered a laptop to aid their school work) - Running an ASPIRE programme to provide a range of opportunities to inspire and raise the aspirations of disadvantaged students. - Working with other agencies such as the Donkey Sanctuary to provide mental health support to vulnerable students. - The purchase of additional Education Welfare Officer (EWO) hours to support improved attendance for our disadvantaged students. - Providing additional counselling specifically for disadvantaged students. - Providing alternative learning environments such as the King's garden and the 'cabin' - Supporting girls from disadvantaged families with sanitary products. - Providing all year 7 students in receipt of free school meals with a school starter kit, including stationery and calculator..